github/training-kit/foundations/index.md

   * In subfolders

-### 18 – GitHub Keyboard Shortcuts
+### Keyboard Shortcuts
-GitHub, though a web application, aims to behave as much like a desktop app as possible.
+GitHub, though it is a web application, aims to behave as much like a desktop app as possible.
 Many of its features are accessible via keyboard shortcuts.
 While on any GitHub page, press `?` and a context-sensitive help menu will appear.
 Some of the most frequently used keyboard shortcuts include:

 * `?` help
 * `/` command bar